Plymouth-COMP2000/design-exercises-OoiWeiChyeh/CW1/README.md

 ## What This Is

 This repository documents the design work for a mobile app meant to help restaurant staff manage operations while giving customers an easier way to browse menus and book tables.
-It's built around two very different user groups with different needs, which made the design process interesting—and occasionally frustrating.
+It's built around two very different user groups with different needs, which made the design process interesting and occasionally frustrating.

 The project follows the expected workflow for MAL2017: starting with user research, moving through rough sketches, testing those ideas with actual people, and then refining everything based on what didn't work.
 The end goal is a functional Android app, but right now this is mostly about getting the design right before diving into code.